compose-spec/compose-spec/05-services.md

 ### external_links

-`external_links` link service containers to services managed outside this Compose application.
+`external_links` link service containers to services managed outside the Compose application.
 `external_links` define the name of an existing service to retrieve using the platform lookup mechanism.
 An alias of the form `SERVICE:ALIAS` can be specified.